andrearantehackathons/expenses/README.md

 ## Description

 This is a simple react app that allows a user to track their money.
-They can add money by inputting a positive ammount via the "add activity" button or they can spend money by inputting a negative ammount.
+They can deposit money by inputting a positive ammount via the "add activity" button or they can withdraw money by inputting a negative ammount.
 Additionally they can add a description to each transaction to see where money is going/coming from.
 The main advantage of this app is that it will actually decline transactions that are either

 - 1) over the budget (one time transaction limit)
 - 2) there is not enough money remaining to make